helloncanella/useAppState/README.md

 Imagine the situation where we need to open and close a floating menu.

-A simple scenario would be the necessity to control its openness from a component, and access its state (`open` and `close`) from another - what might be the menu itself.
+A simple scenario would be the necessity to control its openness from a component, and access its state (`open` and `close`) from another.

 ```js
 const OPENNESS = gql`